-For additional recommendations regarding infection control, refer to CDC's Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings (Interim Guidance) (see links provided in "Where can I go for updates and more information?" section).
+For additional recommendations regarding infection control, refer to CDC's Ending Isolation and Precautions for People with COVID-19: Interim Guidance (see links provided in "Where can I go for updates and more information?" section).

-The performance of this test was established based on the evaluation of a limited number of clinical specimens collected between July 5, 2022 and July 25, 2022.
+The performance of this test was established based on the evaluation of a limited number of clinical specimens collected between August 2022, and January 2023.
 The clinical performance has not been established in all circulating variants but is anticipated to be reflective of the prevalent variants in circulation at the time and location of the clinical evaluation.
 Performance at the time of testing may vary depending on the variants circulating, including newly emerging strains of SARS-CoV-2 and their prevalence, which change over time.